BakedGuysDev/codingInventory/README.md

 # codingInventory
-Plugin that fixes small inventory issues when handeling illegally stacked items in the inventories of minecraft 1.17
+Plugin that fixes small inventory issues when handling illegally stacked items in the inventories of minecraft 1.17